-Building the capacity in individuals, families, and the community in early identification and intervention in addictions and mental health, is essential in providing integrated service and supports.
+Building the capacity in individuals, families, and the community for early identification and intervention in addictions and mental health, is essential in providing integrated service and supports.
 This course examines theory and practice of knowledge exchange (KE) and capacity building including current research, networks, and effective and efficient processes to bring theory to practice.
-Students design and develop a product that may be used in education and capacity building.

 Please note: This course is offered through OntarioLearn.
 To review important information such as textbook, exam and grade information, visit the OntarioLearn Information web page.

 Not all courses are offered each term.Winter 2023 registration opens November 28, 2022.
 Spring 2023 registration opens February 27, 2023.